kiaram2249/cooking-food/lunch/lunch.md

 ## What food would you like for lunch?

-### We got the options of Burger and fries or Pizza and Garlic Rolls
+### We got the options of Burger and fries, Pizza and Garlic Rolls, Spaghetti and Meatballs, or Chipotle
 ---
 Which food would you like to pick?
 ## [Burger and fries](burger-fries.md)